usnistgov/ai-bugfinder-testbed/docs/readme.rst

 There are several datasets  to choose from:

-* The CWE-121 is a set of buffer overflow test cases (2838 buggy test cases, 2838 clean test cases).
+* The CWE-121 dataset is a set of buffer overflow test cases (2838 buggy test cases, 2838 clean test cases).
 It is a good place to begin the exploration of this repository.
 Download it by typing ``./scripts/download_cwe121.sh``.
 * The `Juliet Dataset for C/C++ <https://samate.nist.gov/SRD/testsuite.php>`__
   is a much larger dataset containing multiple types of bugs.
 It can be downloaded with ``./scripts/download_juliet.sh`` and contains 64099 buggy